OctavienMaury/Evolutions-of-economics-institutions/README.md

 - Mesa library

 ### Running the Model
 Clone the repository and run the simulation using the provided Python scripts.

-Detailed instructions are available in the [README](README.md).
+### Citation
+If you use this model or code in your research or project, please cite it by referencing the following:
+- **Name**: Octavien Maury
+- **Email**: Octavien.Maury@etu.univ-paris1.fr

 ## Conclusion